TheiaSpace/ESATADCS/README.txt

     ESAT-OBC as the target board and the option ADCS Code Running in OBC (option ADCS=OBC).

+See the example ADCS program (examples/ADCS/ADCS.ino).
+This program uses the modules of the ADCS library.
+This program runs in the ADCS board.

+The src/ directory contains the ADCS library, which has a main module (ESAT_ADCS) as well as helper modules distributed in subdirectories.
 ESAT_ADCS contains the public interface to the ADCS.
 Currently, the ADCS runs as a library used by the On-Board Computer program: